Azure/azure-powershell/src/RedisCache/RedisCache/help/New-AzRedisCache.md

           Tag                : {}
           Zone               : {1, 2}
 ```
-This command creates Redis cache instance in mutliple zones.
+This command creates Azure cache for Redis instance in mutliple zones.

 ### Example 4: Create a Virtual Network enable Cache